ajwills72/ajwills72.github.io/docker.md

 Maintaining a working, GPU-enabled, copy of tensorflow is a pain the ass; one alternative is to use docker and jupyter:

-1. Do a base install of Ubuntu 20.04, including NVIDIA drivers (just the driver, no need for CUDA etc).
+1. Do a base install of Ubuntu 20.04.

-1. Install docker: `sudo snap install docker`

-1. Follow [these instructions](https://www.tensorflow.org/install) to install tensorflow as a docker image.

 1. Follow [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) to install _tensorflow-gpu_.